NicMcPhee/refactor-rustlings-try-from-into/README.md

 return that error in cases where the slice doesn't have the right length (i.e., 3).

-Note that, depending on how we write it, our code might not actually fail if our input slice has too many elements.
+Depending on how we write it, our code might not actually fail if our input slice has too many elements.
 You could imagine a specification where it's fine if the input slice has too many elements; we just use the first three to construct the `Color` and ignore the rest.